pandas-dev/pandas/doc/source/user_guide/io.rst

 * Index level names, if specified, must be strings.
 * In the ``pyarrow`` engine, categorical dtypes for non-string types can be serialized to parquet, but will de-serialize as their primitive dtype.
 * The ``pyarrow`` engine preserves the ``ordered`` flag of categorical dtypes with string types. ``fastparquet`` does not preserve the ``ordered`` flag.
-* Non supported types include ``Period`` and actual Python object types.
-These will raise a helpful error message on an attempt at serialization.
+* Non supported types include ``Interval`` and actual Python object types.
+These will raise a helpful error message on an attempt at serialization. ``Period`` type is supported with pyarrow >= 1.0.0.
 * The ``pyarrow`` engine preserves extension data types such as the nullable integer and string data type (requiring pyarrow >= 1.0.0, and requiring the extension type to implement the needed protocols, see the :ref:`extension types documentation <extending.extension.arrow>`).